 Giuseppe Gerbino joined the Columbia faculty in 2001.
 His research interests include the Italian madrigal, the relationship between music and language in the early modern period, early opera, and Renaissance theories of cognition and sense perception.
 He is the author of Canoni ad Enigmi: Pier Francesco Valentini e l'artificio canonico nella prima meta del Seicento (Rome, 1995), and Music and the Myth of Arcadia in Renaissance Italy(Cambridge, 2009), which won the 2010 Lewis Lockwood Award of the American Musicological Society.
 His publications have appeared in the Journal of Musicology, the Journal of Medieval and Early Modern Studies, The Musical Quarterly, Studi Musicali, and Il Saggiatore Musicale.
 He has received grants and fellowships from the American Musicological Society, the Harvard Center for Italian Renaissance Studies (Villa I Tatti), the Renaissance Society of America, the Mellon Foundation (Newberry Library), the American Philosophical Society, and the Italian National Research Center (CNR).
-He served on the Governing Board of the Columbia Society of Fellows in the Humanities, and he is currently a member of the Advisory Committee of the Harvard Center for Italian Renaissance Studies (Villa I Tatti).
+He served on the Governing Board of the Columbia Society of Fellows in the Humanities and the Advisory Committee of the Harvard Center for Italian Renaissance Studies (Villa I Tatti).
 He is also the co-director of the Marenzio Online Digital Edition, which has been funded by a three-year grant from the National Endowment for the Humanities.
 In 2013 Columbia honored him with the Lenfest Distinguished Faculty Award.
 Established on a donation from trustee Gerry Lenfest (Law '58), the Lenfest award recognizes faculty who demonstrate unusual merit in scholarship, university citizenship, and professional involvement.